 Use a Protective Cover

 People get mattress toppers for various reasons, from comfort to aesthetics.
-However, the most benefit that you’ll get from getting a mattress topper is keeping your mattress clean longer.
+However, the most benefit you’ll get from getting a mattress topper is keeping your mattress clean longer.
 A good-quality cover will protect your mattress from sweat staining and drink spillages.
 It’ll also add some years to the mattress’ expected life span.
 Get a waterproof one if you have young kids.
 It’ll save you a lot of frustration with bedtime accidents.
 Once you’re ready to clean your cover, remove it, pop it in the washing machine, and you’re all set!

 Let Your Bed Air Out